How to Write Spatial Data into Tableau with FME

 CSVReaderParams.png

 Disable the Tableau writer feature type for now by locating it on the canvas, right-clicking on it, and selecting "Disable".
-Connect an Inspector transformer to the output ports on each of the readers inside the workspace.
+Connect an Inspector transformer to the output ports of each reader in the workspace.
 Click Run to see both datasets inside the Data Inspector Application.

 ex1-p2-s2.png